hvillase/sonotexto/README.md

 \b4: rate = rate, tg = trigger frequency, st = startPos, lp = loop, pb4 = pan, ab4 = amp, atb4 = attack, sb4 = sustain, rb4 = release, ob4 = out
 ```

-**rate**: you can modifiy the speed of the sample in values other than 0, eg. 1 is normal speed, 2 is twice the speed, 0.5 y half the speed.
-You can use minus values as -1 and if the value of loop parameter is 1, the you can play samples in reverse.
+**rate**: you can modifiy the speed of the sample in values other than 0, eg. 1 is normal speed, 2 is twice the speed, 0.5 is half the speed.
+You can use minus values as -1 and if the value of loop parameter is 1, then you can play samples in reverse.

 **tg**: this returns the playback to the start pioint of the sample depending on a frequency.
 You can put values from 0 to higher.

 **st**: this is the initial point from which the sample starts to play.
-You can modifiy this number dividing the numFRames of the sample. eg. ~buf1.numFrames/2 will start at the half of the sample.
-Be careful not to divide in 1, otherwhise you have no sound becaus you are starting at the end of the sample.
+You can modifiy this number multiplying or dividing the numFRames of the sample. eg. ~buf1.numFrames/2 will start at the half of the sample.
+Be careful not to divide in 1, otherwhise you have no sound because you are starting at the end of the sample.

 **loop**: you can put values form 0 to 1.
 0 is loop inactive, 1 is loop active.